Compliance, Risk & Resilience Services

 Our cybersecurity team has been deeply embedded in the defense sector at the CISO level, and was integral in the development and negotiation of the original DFARS 252.204-7012.
 Our perspective is that risk-aware defense contractors must be prepared to protect the digital assets undergirding our nation's secrets.
-To the extent the CMMC regulation and the new DFARS require effort, expense and attention, we think every size and type of contractor can develop a cost-effective way to meet the requirements.
+To the extent the upcoming CMMC 2.0 regulation and the new DFARS require effort, expense and attention, we think every size and type of contractor can develop a cost-effective way to meet the updated requirements.

 Enterprise Risk Management (ERM)

 The confluence of complex and disparate risks that confront organizations demands a disciplined way to evaluate risks and commit resources appropriate to their potential impact on strategy and execution.

 To manage these risks, well-managed organizations have in common a process for identifying, assessing, and handling the risks they face.